- Loan for part-time students

 - once your full-time enrolment has been confirmed, whichever happens later.

-Your institution may ask for some or all of your loan amount go directly to fees owing.
+Your institution may ask for some or all of your loan amount to go directly towards fees owing.
 If this happens, a lesser amount may be deposited into your bank account.